cwinpy/cwinpy/paper/paper.md

 proportion of these pulsars with rotation frequencies $\gtrsim 10\,$Hz make enticing targets for the current and future generation of ground-based gravitational-wave observatories such as LIGO, Virgo and KAGRA [@2019ApJ87910A].
-The detection of gravitational-waves from such a source would reveal information on the size of the non-axisymmetry, or more colloquially the "mountain", on the star.
+The detection of gravitational-waves from such a source would reveal information on the size of any non-axisymmetry, or more colloquially a "mountain", on the star.
 This in turn provides valuable and novel information on neutron star matter and structure [see, e.g., @2015Lasky].